marc-gilles/marc-gilles.github.io/content/fieldwork/201810-argentina/index.md

 <!--more-->

-In 2018, I assisted Martín Colombo and Luciano Segura (University of La Plata - CONICET) in their fieldwork on grassland birds (pipits spp., grassland sparrow, spotted nothura) in Argentina.
+In fall 2018, I assisted Martín Colombo and Luciano Segura (University of La Plata - CONICET) in their fieldwork on grassland birds (pipits spp., grassland sparrow, spotted nothura) in Argentina.

 - Nest searching
 - Breeding monitoring